 Save Your Business While Protecting Your Staff by Proactively Screening Employees to Combat the Pandemic and Avoid Business Disruptions

 The COVID-19 pandemic has caused unprecedented disruption throughout the world as employers and organizations of all sizes attempt to operate while adjusting to the reality of dealing with a deadly, invisible enemy.
-Remote work is a possibility for some, others, such as manufacturers, retail, and hospitality have had to make significant changes to continue to operate.
+Remote work is a possibility for some, while others, such as manufacturers, retail, and hospitality, have had to make significant changes to continue operating.
 These organizations need solutions that will allow them to maintain operations safely while protecting their staff and customers.

-One powerful solution is the utilization of third party COVID-19 hotline services, where organizations establish a 24/7 third-party call center to take calls related to screening, contact tracing, and other pandemic related inquiries.
+One powerful solution is the utilization of third-party COVID-19 hotline services, where organizations establish a 24/7 call center to take calls related to screening, contact tracing, and other pandemic related inquiries.

 Hotlines with Business Automation Help Fight Pandemic Spread

-These services are call centers that an organization engages to take calls either through a live or automated system on its behalf, generally from employees and other stakeholders.
+These employee hotline services are call centers that an organization engages to take employee calls on their behalf, either using a live operator or automated system.
 The service is personalized for each organization but typically includes call scripting and call handling guidelines that ensure relevant information is collected from callers and that it is distilled promptly to critical company personnel.
 The quicker organizations can act on COVID issues the better the outcome.

 The use of COVID-19 hotlines achieves several objectives: